KubeOps/gitlab-chart/doc/charts/gitlab/sidekiq/README.md

 #### database

 The name of the database to use on the PostgreSQL server.
-This defaults to `gitlabhq_production`.
+This defaults to `gitlabhq`.

 #### username